perladvent/perldotcom/content/article/_pub_2003_03_26_perlanddotnet.md

 {
-   "title" : "Five Tips for .NET Programming in Perl", "description" : " Randy Ray is coauthor of Programming Web Services with Perl Abstract: One of the most common categories of questions on the SOAP::Lite mailing list is how to get Perl SOAP applications to work with .NET services.
-It's not that...", "categories" : "Windows",
-   "thumbnail" : "/images/_pub_2003_03_26_perlanddotnet/111-dotnet_and_perl.gif",
    "authors" : [
       "randy-ray"
    ],
    "image" : null,
+   "description" : " Randy Ray is coauthor of Programming Web Services with Perl Abstract: One of the most common categories of questions on the SOAP::Lite mailing list is how to get Perl SOAP applications to work with .NET services.
+It's not that...", "thumbnail" : "/images/_pub_2003_03_26_perlanddotnet/111-dotnet_and_perl.gif", "draft" : null,
+   "date" : "2003-03-26T00:00:00-08:00",
+   "slug" : "/pub/2003/03/26/perlanddotnet",
-   "draft" : null,
+   "categories" : "Windows",
    "tags" : [
       "net",
       "net",